 One source of resources was not mentioned here, yet: Deconstruction of ships or stations.
+This means the unit is removed from the match and the resources invested are returned.
 Every unit that is produced and every station, that is built, can be deconstructed.
 For ships this is only possible in a yard.
 For stations this happens in-place.
 When a unit is deconstructed, all the Dilithium is returned to the players pool (except for the first Starbase, that may come by the tech tree for free, this one only returns 1'000 Dilithium).
-Same goes for the current crew.
+Same goes for the remaining crew.
 The value currently on board the station or ship is returned to the player's pool.
-Similarly the supply is returned, meaning the supply in used is reduced by the unit's cost.
+Similarly the supply is returned, meaning the supply in use is reduced by the unit's cost.

-This is particularly interesting, if you intend on using the beam-in mechanics, or as a Borg player, the assimilation mechanics (which is effectively the same).
-For a Borg player in particular, this solves a short-term lack of Dilithium.
-The long-term crew problem amounting from frequent assimilation will not really be solved in this fashion.
+This is especially interesting, if you intend on using the beam-in mechanics to steal units, or as a Borg player, the assimilation mechanics (which is effectively the same).
+For a Borg player in particular, this solves a short-term lack of Dilithium very easily.
+The long-term problem of a lack of crew amounting from frequent assimilation will not really be solved in this fashion.
 It will only be mildly reduced, as beamed in crew is permanently lost.
-It cannot be returned.
-(This is basically why Borg have such a high demand in crew income, because one of their main offensive abilities does exactly that, destroy crew.)
-The gained Dilitium on the other hand can still be used for defense stations, even when there is a strong crew shortage.
+Only the few remaining crewmembers on a freshly assimilated unit will be returned to the crew pool.
+The rest invested cannot be returned.
+(This is basically why Borg have such a high demand in crew income, because one of their main offensive abilities does exactly that: destroy crew, theirs and the opponents.)
+The gained Dilithium on the other hand can still be used for defense stations, even when there is a strong crew shortage.

 However, depending on the situation, this may still be a very sensible course of action, even for the other factions.
-If the chosen tech tree of the match does not give you the special weapons of units for free/automatically, then a captured unit is basically a bare unit, with no special abilities, while ones own units usually do have them available.
-So deconstructing a unit and building a unit of ones own faction can be preferable for having special weapons available.
+If the chosen tech tree of the match does not give you the special weapons of units for free/automatically, then a captured unit is basically a bare unit (with no special abilities) while ones own units usually do have them available.
+So deconstructing a unit and building new units of ones own faction can be preferable for having special weapons available.

 One immediate problem of stealing ships and stations can be the automatically increased supply usage.
-Any stations of unit that uses supply will have this effect the moment the unit is taken over.
+Any stations or units that use supply will have this effect the moment they are taken over.
 This is also one of two ways how a player may end up using more supply than he actually possesses.
-The other one would be a destruction of supply (losing a Starbase).
-So especially the Borg assimilation mechanics can cause this problem very quickly, if the remaining supply is still rather low but the player has fast successes in assimilating units.
+The other one would be a destruction of supply (losing or deconstructing a Starbase).
+So especially the Borg assimilation mechanics can cause this problem very quickly, if the remaining supply is already rather low while the player has fast successes in assimilating units.
 This may even make it necessary to deconstruct units, in order to progress other constructions that are supply-blocked.